ddutt3/CSN400-Capstone/Pre-Checkpoint2/README.md

 - Red Hat Linux Enterprise 8.0 for Linux server

 After this we deployed each of the virtual machines very conveniently with just a few details within the devtest lab.
 Basically we just configured only 5 fields for each of the VM.
-VM name
+ 1) VM name
-User name
+ 2) User name
-Password for windows machines and ssh key for linux machines Virtual network
+ 3) Password for windows machines and ssh key for linux machines
+ 4) Virtual network
-Subnet
+ 5) Subnet

 All the virtual machines are created in different virtual networks because that is the way our topology will work.
 Below are the details mentioned for the virtual machines.

 	Windows 10 Client: WC-47
 	Virtual network/Subnet: Student-735371-vnet/Virtual-Desktop-Client

 	Linux Router: LR-47
 	Virtual network/Subnet: Router-47/SN1

 	Windows Server: WS-47
 	Virtual network/Subnet: Server-47/SN1

 	Linux Server: LS-47
 	Virtual network/Subnet: Server-47/SN1

 For the linux virtual machines we configured the ssh as the authentication for which I created the storage account using the bash shell and generated the ssh key (public and private) and saved it in the storage account conveniently for the future use.
-The public key then was copied to both the virtual machines during their installation.
+The public key then was copied to both the linux virtual machines during their installation.

 ##
 - **Elaboration of configurations and services for connectivity between VMs.**